アイスランド

 • Breakfast

 An area where you can view various boats and old ships.
-There are several cafés and restaurants and it is a popular stopping point.
+There are several cafes and restaurants, making it a popular stop.

 Harpa Concert Hall

 Opened in 2011, the building features a glass design inspired by basalt column formations.
-The interior reveals its unique architectural beauty.
+Entering the building allows you to enjoy its unique architectural beauty.

-Guided tours of the building are available and there is a full program of events.
+Guided tours of the building are available and the venue hosts a full event program.

-"Sun Voyager" by Jón Gunnar Árnason symbolizes dreams of hope, progress, and freedom.
+The "Sun Voyager" by Jón Gunnar Árnason symbolizes the dream of hope, progress, and freedom.

-Solfar is the most famous, but you can also see other sculptures such as Johann Eyfells' "Cairn" and Pétur Bjarnason's "Partnership," the latter symbolizing the relationship between Iceland and the United States.
+While the Sun Voyager is the most famous, you can also see other sculptures such as "Cairn" by Jóhann Eyfells and "Partnership" by Pétur Bjarnason.
+"Partnership" symbolizes the relationship between Iceland and the United States.

-A historically important building where Ronald Reagan and Mikhail Gorbachev met in 1986, a summit that helped pave the way to the end of the Cold War.
+A historically significant building where the 1986 summit between Ronald Reagan and Mikhail Gorbachev took place, an event that contributed to the end of the Cold War.

 Map: https://maps.app.goo.gl/rHhNwfmntUmva8eQ6

-• Museums of Reykjavík Depending on your interests, Reykjavík has many fascinating museums, most of which are located in the city center.
+• Reykjavík museums Depending on your interests, Reykjavík has many fascinating museums.
+Many are located in the city center.

 Popular museums